 In the remote-work era, insufficiently protected remote users can encounter plenty of issues – malicious URLs and downloads, and networks attacks, to name only the most mundane – that in the Before Times would have been handled by machines guarding the corporate “fort.”
 The biggest missing components when users are “outside the fort” are HTTPS filtering and web content inspection of the sort that is typically implemented within next-generation firewalls.
 When you add these technologies to pre-execution protection, behavioural detection, machine learning models, client firewalls, DLP, application control, and XDR, you are starting to look at a comprehensive stack of defences for attackers to overcome – even if the endpoints themselves are now free-range.

 For initiatives like zero trust network access (ZTNA) to be effective, we must not only wrap the applications we interact with, but we must also wrap the endpoints that connect to them.
 Simple checks like whether the OS is up-to-date and whether it has security software installed may be a good start, but not all protection is created equal.

 With most devices being connected to the internet whenever they’re in use, we can leverage the power of the cloud to help provide ubiquitous protection and monitoring.
 Modern security solutions must assume the endpoint device or phone is in a hostile environment at all times.
 The old idea of inside and outside is not only outdated, but also downright dangerous.

-“No matter where your employees are located, it’s crucial to adapt and empower your teams in this rapidly evolving landscape,” confirms Babble spokesperson.
+“No matter where your employees are located, it’s crucial to adapt and empower your teams in this rapidly evolving landscape,” confirms Charles Aylwin, Babble Tech Managing Director.
 “You need an end-to-end cybersecurity stack that will provide protection wherever, and however, bad actors attack.”

 This blog was written and shared by Sophos and originally published on their website on 25 May 2023.